 Sure, we all know what wardrobe essentials for work professional women are supposed to have in their closets, but if you’re buying one for the first time or replacing one you’ve worn into the ground, it can be a pain to find exactly the right incarnation in stores.
 In “The Hunt,” we search the stores for a basic item that every woman should have.

-We’ve rounded up a ton of options below (including ones in a wide range of sizes, sheath dresses with pockets or sleeves, and more!) but I’d love to hear from you — what are your favorite dresses to wear to work in 2018?
+We’ve rounded up a ton of options below (including ones in a wide range of sizes, sheath dresses with pockets or sleeves, and more!) but I’d love to hear from you — what are your favorite dresses to wear to work?
 Do you feel like black dresses are classic — or is the color too heavy for warmer weather?
 Does your summer work uniform include a ton of dresses — and which are your favorites?

 Curious for past roundups of sheath dresses?
 Here they are from 2017, 2016, 2015, 2014, 2013, 2012, and 2011.
 For other sizing issues you may want to check out our roundup of bespoke dresses, which you can order fit exactly to your measurements.